JappyPing/noise2read/docs/source/Usage/Examples/AbundanceLevel.rst

     git clone https://github.com/Jappy0/noise2read
     cd noise2read/CaseStudies/AbundanceLevel

-* Download the reference and original and corrected datasets from `D18_D21 <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EnhmDePctr1Di9aQvxcHlbMBAo0sfU7p5KCdUh_wzBlxXA?e=YvaieT>`_

-and move the datasets to the folder \*/noise2read/CaseStudies/AbundanceLevel

 * For the abundance analysis of SARS_Cov_2

+* Download the reference and original and corrected datasets from folder of SARS_Cov_2 in `D18_D21 <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EkbYfGVPeh1Aq70QblgXnN4BlLCR3ruyZTgWhBPIVrleFA>`_

+and move the datasets to the folder \*/noise2read/CaseStudies/

 .. code-block:: console

   ./SARS_Cov_2_run.sh

 * For the abundance analysis of Monkeypox

+* Download the reference and original and corrected datasets from folder of Monkeypox in `D18_D21 <https://studentutsedu-my.sharepoint.com/:f:/g/personal/pengyao_ping_student_uts_edu_au/EkbYfGVPeh1Aq70QblgXnN4BlLCR3ruyZTgWhBPIVrleFA>`_

+and move the datasets to the folder \*/noise2read/CaseStudies/

 .. code-block:: console